mtalluto/mbm/README.md

 ### Installation

 Before installing MBM, it is necessary to have installations of [R](https://cran.r-project.org/), [Python](https://www.python.org/) and [GPy](https://sheffieldml.github.io/GPy/).
 Please install these packages and verify they are working before installing MBM.
+Additionally, some functionality (namely, `svgp` for fitting large models) requires the `climin` package in Python.
+Thus, it is highly recommended to install this package when instally GPy.

 Within R, MBM can be installed directly from github using the `devtools` package.